As coverage increases, we will be able to complete more in-depth analysis across regions.

 The first of four phases has now been completed, with the provision of project data for the pipeline.
 The data suggests that there is an estimated $2.5 billion of investment in the Manawatu region likely over the next 10 years.
 This does not include private investment.

 The next phase of work will further develop the Manawatu Regional Pipeline with a focus on how to collaborate and improve planning and coordination.
-The Commission, Te Waihanga wants to explore the value in expanding the pipeline to include credibly proposed intentions (i.e. pre-business case phase) as well those that are ‘credible and committed’.
+Te Waihanga wants to explore the value in expanding the pipeline to include credibly proposed intentions (i.e. pre-business case phase) as well those that are ‘credible and committed’.
 It’s thought that that being able to see all the project intentions across the region could increase the opportunities arising from working together.